SabCyr69MJ/MCAD/README.markdown

 repo to import this library as a git submodule for easy usage.
 Then you need to do a `git submodule update --init` after cloning.
 When you want to update the submodule, do `cd PATH; git checkout master; git pull`.
 See `git help submodule` for more info.
+"./get_submodules.py" is shortcut that initializes and updates submodules.

 Currently Provided Tools: